How to get to CHI at Temple Street

 Dublin Bus provides a frequent and accessible service from all over Dublin; our hospital is easily accessed by a number of bus routes.
 Dublin Bus, Bus Éireann and Matthews Coaches have a number of stops conveniently located near the hospital and many others that will get you to the city centre, which is within a 15 minute walk from the hospital.

-There is no public car park at the Temple St, Children’s University Hospital.
+There is no public car park at the CHI at Temple St, Children’s University Hospital.
 While there is limited on-street parking around the hospital we advise you not to bring a car if possible.
 For details on parking in Dublin City, click here.

 There is a collection point for children and visitors outside the main entrance of our hospital